BlakeXiaochu/MIPS_pipelines_CPU_2017/Peripheral/Readme.md

-Peripheral module and relative submodule
+Peripheral module and relative submodules